-- A college or university testing center proctor
+- A full time employee at a college or university testing center

-- Educator: a college or university faculty member
+- Educator: a full time college or university faculty member

-- A test administrator at a professional testing center
+- A full time test administrator at a professional testing center

-- Educator: a state certified teacher or counselor at an accredited educational institution
+- Educator: a full time state certified teacher or full time counselor at an accredited educational institution

 - Military: an Educational Services Officer (ESO)

-- A college or university learning center coordinator
+- A full time college or university learning center coordinator

 |Proctors may not be: